algosup/2023-2024-project-3-virtual-processor-team-3/documents/img/functional_specifications/functional_specifications.md

 - Purpose: The funct3 field is used to provide additional information about the operation within a specific instruction type.
 - Function: It refines the instruction classification by indicating the exact operation or variant within a group of instructions.
 - Length: 3 bits
-- Example: In the I-Type instruction addi (add immediately), funct3 specifies the specific arithmetic operation, like addition, subtraction, logical operations, etc.
+- Example: In the I-Type instruction addi (add immediate), funct3 specifies the specific arithmetic operation, like addition, subtraction, logical operations, etc.

 **3. Funct7 (funct7):**
 - Purpose: The funct7 field is typically found in R-Type instructions and is used for extended functionality or to provide additional information.